jefflunt/email_proxy/README.md

 service was tested against PostgreSQL 12.x, and should work with newer versions as well.

+## Language, framework choices, and why

+Rails is good.
+I've used Sinatra, golang/gin, and played around with things like AWS Lambda, but Rails is solid, reliable, has an API endpoint, and offers so much else even thought this is just a single endpoint.
+While I'm a big fan of minimizing the number of moving parts involved in a system, I'm also a fan of well-organized monoliths vs. microservices -- not that you have to choose one end or the other, but the great things about tools built for monoliths is that they tend to have _excellent_ ecosystems, which is why using them even for small things tends to be a good idea.

+As far as libraries that I use, I'm using pretty vanilla stuff here - nothing crazy.
+PostgreSQL (great if you want an open source database), and no message queues or exotic tech, or over-leveraging tools from AWS.
+A single endpoint for now that has a few edge cases in its business rules?
+Yeah, Rails is great at that, and Ruby especially because it does a great job of balacing expressiveness with a lack of unnecessary ceremony.

+I guess what I'm saying is that I chose rails because it's the boring, battle-tested, totally-will-work-in-this-situation-without-question solution with plenty of room to grow if needed.

 ## Allowing more time

 ### System design